akash6001/ros-stuff/1-pixi-setup.md

    exit
    ```

-5. For the sake of convenience, we add the following to our `pixi.toml` file.
+5. For the sake of convenience, we can add the following to our `pixi.toml` file.
    ```toml
    [activation]
    scripts = ["install/setup.sh"]
    ```

-   - By adding this line, we do not have to run `source install/setup.sh` every time we want to use ROS 2 commands (but we still need pixi run or pixi shell).
+   - By adding this line, we do not have to run `source install/setup.sh` every time we want to use ROS 2 commands (but we still need `pixi run` or `pixi shell`).
    - However, note that `source install/setup.sh` must still be run every time after running `colcon build`.
 The above only applies when testing the package without making any modifications.